mongodb/mongo-go-driver/x/mongo/driverlegacy/topology/DESIGN.md

 The connection implementations in this package are conduits for wire messages but they have no ability to encode, decode, or validate wire messages.
 That must be handled by consumers.

+## Pool
+The `pool` type implements a connection pool.
+It handles caching idle connections and dialing new ones, but it does not track a maximum number of connections.
+That is the responsibility of a wrapping type, like `Server`.

+The `pool` type has no concept of closing, instead it has concepts of connecting and disconnecting.
+This allows a `Topology` to be disconnected,but keeping the memory around to be reconnected later.
+There is a `close` method, but this is used to close a connection.

+There are three methods related to getting and putting connections: `get`, `close`, and `put`.
+The `get` method will either retrieve a connection from the cache or it will dial a new `connection`.
+The `close` method will close the underlying socket of a `connection`.
+The `put` method will put a connection into the pool, placing it in the cahce if there is space, otherwise it will close it.